Every home seller at some point wonders “do open houses sell homes?” Or should I have an open house?”

 Four came with their agents.
 Great!!
 But guess what?
 They would have scheduled a showing to view the home anyways.
 The open house did not bring the buyer in the open house was scheduled during their round of viewing several homes of interest on that given day.
 They would have scheduled a showing regardless of the open house.

 So out of the other 11 groups that showed, not one was wanting to buy or in the position to buy.
 So that begs the question, who really is showing up at open houses and do open houses really sell homes?

-Every weekend there are hundreds and hundreds of open house in Middlesex and Essex Counties in my neck of the woods.
+Every weekend there are hundreds and hundreds of open house in Middlesex and Essex Counties.
 But who is really attending these open houses?

 The Nosy Neighbor